fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 Ubuntu is ideal for beginners that favour a fixed release cycle.
 Given its two types of editions one with long support periods, it gives users a lot of choice for when they will need to upgrade their system.

 Ubuntu is a very popular base for other distributions.
-I am not going to cover all Ubuntu derivatives, some that I will not cover separately that are of note include [elementary OS](https://elementary.io/), [KDE neon](https://neon.kde.org/), [Pop!_OS](https://pop.system76.com/) and [Zorin OS](https://zorin.com/os/).
+I am not going to cover all Ubuntu derivatives, some that I will not cover separately that are of note include [KDE neon](https://neon.kde.org/), [Pop!_OS](https://pop.system76.com/) and [Zorin OS](https://zorin.com/os/).

-elementary OS has its own desktop environment called Pantheon which is built on GTK+3 and Vala and is rather aesthetically pleasing and has a macOS-like look. elementary OS is designed to be beginner-friendly and is based on Ubuntu LTS releases.

 KDE neon is sort of a semi-rolling release distribution as its core system software is based on Ubuntu LTS releases but its KDE software is bleeding edge.
 It is not especially beginner friendly and its ideal users are KDE fans that want to try out the latest KDE software as soon as it is published.